How do I find out what I need to do to legally operate a business in Idaho?

 To find out if you need a business license, call your local city clerk’s office.
-Some communities license only a few business activities; others license all businesses.
+Some communities license only a few business activities; others license all businesses, including home-based ones.
 If you plan to sell a product, you will need to secure a sales tax permit from the Idaho State Tax Commission.

 For help in establishing or expanding your business, see Assistance Resources.
 Under “Business Formation and Expansion“ you will see a link to SCORE, a division of the Small Business Administration that works with start-ups.
 If you are an established business, contact the Idaho Small Business Development Center in your area.

 How do I find out if another business is already using the name I want to use?

 A Business Entity Search can be performed on the Idaho Secretary of State’s website.
 After entering your desired name, the site will indicate if it is already in use in Idaho.
 Also check for similar names spelled differently or containing a slight variation, such as Shoppe or Centre, and do an Internet search to find regional or national companies using the same or a similar name, which could create confusion.
 If you will register the business as a corporation or an LLC, you must choose a unique name not currently in use in Idaho.

 Once you decide on a name, to create a sole proprietorship, fill out the Certificate of Assumed Business Name (also called a DBA) form on the Idaho Secretary of State’s website.
 If you register your business as an LLC or corporation, you will also be registering the name and do not need to file the DBA form.

 How do I know whether to set up a Sole Proprietorship, a Partnership, Corporation, or an LLC?
 How do I change from one to the other?